-Here are some databases and indexes that should be useful in finding articles on the Pacific islands.
+Here are some databases and indexes that should be useful in finding articles on this region.
 These resources are licensed so you may need to configure your computer to connect from off-campus.

 The UCLA Library subscribes to thousands of periodicals (magazines, journals, newspapers--items that are published at intervals with no end in sight).
 These periodicals may be in print, online, or both.
 Online periodicals may be part of broader article databases.
 Articles are great resources for research.
 Before beginning your research: